Difference Between Forex and Stock Market

 An investor can purchase a share — in a sense, a small piece of the company — for the listed price.
 Then, if that price goes up, the investor can sell the share back for a profit (or, if the price goes down, the claim can be sold at a loss).

 The stock market caters to both long- and short-term investors.
-While forex trades are often conducted in a reasonably short time to capitalize on currency values’ more minimal fluctuations, some stock market positions are held for weeks, months, or even years at a time.
+While forex trades are conducted in a reasonably short time to capitalize on currency values’ more minimal fluctuations, some stock market positions are held for weeks, months, or even years at a time.

 It’s also not unusual for an investor to purchase a significant number of shares in an asset and sell some of them while holding onto the rest.
 Another critical distinction is that while forex is universal, stock markets are divided into numerous exchanges worldwide — the biggest (by market cap) are those in the U.S., East Asia, and Europe.